All Products

 Platform: darwin/arm64

-The output indicates that FlexVolume2CSI is installed.
+This output confirms that the FlexVolume2CSI command-line interface is installed.

 Step 2: Configure cluster information for FlexVolume2CSI

-1. Run the following command to configure cluster information for FlexVolume2CSI:
+1. Run the following command to configure cluster information for FlexVolume2CSI.

 flexvolume2csi configure